BrazenCloud/adk/README.md

 }
 ```

+Now you can `F5` while in a manifest.txt to have it execute in the integrated console.

 Be aware that in current state, this will only run the action with default parameters.

 If you wish to pass parameters to the Action when you execute it, you can do so with: